 As a spouse, you are “doomed” if you get angry.
 The same is true if you say nothing.
 “Welcome to the crazy world of the passive aggressive partner” says Dr Peter Pearson, who claims to battle with this disorder himself.
 He writes:

 2. “A lot of painful disappointments in life.
 This results in a reflexive coping mechanism that severely restricts their hopes and desires in life.
-Minimizing desires is a subconscious attempt to avoid getting hopes up and then dashed which triggers a warehouse of painful disappointments stored in the emotional brain.”
-(Does Your Partner Drive You Nuts? …The Passive Aggressive Personality, by Peter Pearson, Ph.D)
+Minimizing desires is a subconscious attempt to avoid getting hopes up and then dashed.
+This triggers a warehouse of painful disappointments stored in the emotional brain.”
+(Peter Pearson, Ph.D, from his article, “Does Your Partner Drive You Nuts? …The Passive Aggressive Personality”)

 Certain Triggers can Activate